Hialeah Workers’ Compensation Lawyer: Protecting Your Rights After a Workplace Injury

 Frequently Asked Questions About Workers’ Compensation in Hialeah, FL

-Can I receive workers’ compensation benefits if my claim is denied?
+Can I receive workers’ compensation benefits if my Hialeah claim is denied?

-How long do I have to file a workers’ compensation claim in Florida?
+How long do I have to file a workers’ compensation claim in Hialeah?

 Under Florida law, you must report your workplace injury within 30 days and file a claim within two years of the accident.
 Failing to meet these deadlines could result in losing your right to benefits.